ukrishnank83/razorpay-interview/README.md

 PS:- if you change the port environment variable please change port forwarding info in the docker-compose file to reflect the change.

-Also the database name used by the application is razorpay
+Also the database name  in MYSQL used by the application is razorpay If database is not proper or unreachable the /health endpoint will fail even though the ping endpoint works.